Valentin-D-Richard/UD_French-FIB/README.md

 ## Origin

-Here is the number of sentence by corpus origin.
+Here is the number of FIB sentences by corpus origin.

 | Corpus | Number of sentences |
 |-|-|